ncsa/archi_tools/README.md

 Having done the above steps of export and acquire

-- ./archi_tool -p mkdb   #deletes prior database and makes a new, empty db
+- ./archi_tool -p DEMAND_ mkdb   #deletes prior database and makes a new, empty db
-- ./archi_tool -p ingest #ingest csv into the data and makes supplemental info
+- ./archi_tool -p DEMAND_ ingest #ingest csv into the data and makes supplemental info
--  ./ldm -p xxx_yyy  --ingest file.archimate #ingest information about folders The extra tables are build on assumptions about the  modeling methodologies and conventions used.
+- ./ldm -p DEMAND  --ingest file.archimate #ingest information about folders

+The extra tables are build on assumptions about the  modeling methodologies and conventions used.
+The -l flag

 Modeling Conventions supported.
 -------------------------------